Author: Submitted

 Read More

-Junk drop off dates for September City of Douglas residents are encouraged to participate in junk drop off dates in 2019.
-The August date will be Saturday, Sept.
-7, 2019 and Saturday, Sept.
-21 at the City Pole Yard located at 670 S. Pearl Avenue from 8:30 am-12 noon.
+Junk drop-off dates for October City of Douglas residents are encouraged to participate in junk drop off dates in 2019.
+The October date will be Saturday, Oct.
+5, 2019 and Saturday, Oct.
+19 at the City Pole Yard located at 670 S. Pearl Avenue from 8:30 am-12 noon.
 Citizens are asked to clean up around their homes and take advantage of this free service.
-A dumpster will be placed the City Pole Yard, located on Pearl Avenue (behind Post Office), to A dumpster will be placed the City Pole Yard, located on Pearl Avenue, to offer Douglas residents a way to…
+A dumpster will be placed the City Pole Yard, located on Pearl Avenue (behind Post Office), to A dumpster will be placed the City Pole Yard, located on Pearl Avenue, to offer Douglas residents a way to dispose…

 Read More